looi-wh/ffmpegOverlay/README.md

 # Features
 - Supports FFMPEG-BAR
 - Able to find any media file recursively
+- Able to survive even when a single file fails
 - Auto skip media if input codec is the same as the requested codec
 - Auto delete input file when output file is created (can be disabled in settings)
 - Auto delete original file after creating an output file